pairOfPants/RangSecurity/README.md

  <ol>
  <li> pairOfPants - Head Developer, created the backend code for this project and systems tester </li>
  <li> simon-kowerski - Frontend Java Developer, created the GUI interface to run the backend code </li>
- <li> serene - Website Developer, made website in HTML, JavaScript, and CSS</li>
+ <li> serenexy - Website Developer, made website in HTML, JavaScript, and CSS</li>
  <li> mantis - Assistant Java Backend Developer - Optimized code with Multithreading </li>
  </ol><br>
  <i>I highly reccomend visiting each individual's profile to view their other work, separate from this project.</i>